- Why Colby?

 Colby College academic departments and programs are classified in the following divisions:

-Division of Interdisciplinary Studies, Professor Cheryl Townsend Gilkes, chair, includes the programs in African Studies; African-American Studies; American Studies; Creative Writing; Education; Environmental Studies; International Studies; Jewish Studies; Latin American Studies; Science, Technology, and Society; and Women’s, Gender, and Sexuality Studies.
+Division of Interdisciplinary Studies, Associate Professor Jeffrey D. Anderson, chair, includes the programs in African Studies; African-American Studies; American Studies; Creative Writing; Education; Environmental Studies; International Studies; Jewish Studies; Latin American Studies; Science, Technology, and Society; and Women's, Gender, and Sexuality Studies.